AyushiSahai/customer-support-chatbot-bedrock/README.md

   Handles software problems and collects the information required to create a useful bug report.

 - **AWS Lambda**
-  Processes the bug-report information and creates the bug-report record.
+  Processes the bug-report information and handles the backend ticket-creation workflow.

 - **Amazon DynamoDB**
-  Stores bug-report records in the `BugReports` table.
+  Provides persistence for bug-report records in the `BugReports` table.

 - **Platform FAQ Prompt**
   Uses the embedded FAQ content to answer supported platform questions.